-I'd like to suggest a simple cooking method which is ideal for using up leftovers; munging.
+I'd like to suggest a simple cooking method which is ideal for using up leftovers; squishing!
+(Click to Tweet).
 For instance a recent dinner comprised cod in a buttery leek and lemon sauce, new potatoes and veggies.
 As is so often the case I couldn't eat the lot so put my leavings on a tea plate in the fridge in the hope inspiration would hit by lunchtime.

-It did - I'd munge it!
-I just put everything except the lemon slice in a bowl and munged it together with my hands till it was well merged
+It did - I'd squish it!
+I just put everything except the lemon slice in a bowl and squished it together with my hands till it was well merged

 I formed the result into a cake, coated it with panko crumbs and fried myself a lovely lunch which I much preferred, in fact, to the original meal!